velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartII_Data.markdown

 And this is our almighty Video Crawler that will be called after 60 seconds has passed since last call or at the start of our application.

-Finally we can run our Scheduler application and realise that we have our Video Crawler.
+Finally we can run our Scheduler application and realise that we have our Video Crawler running.

 #### Fetching data

-Now we can start to crawl videos and store them in our object layer.
+Now we can start to actually crawl videos from external source and store them in our object layer.

+As we getting started with YouTube we will need an [API key](https://developers.google.com/youtube/v3/getting-started) to be able to get videos updates.

+When we have obtained API key we can start to implement our fetcher.

+First of all we need to store the API key somewhere not in source code.

+So let's do this inside our `application.properties` file.

+_`./scheduler/src/main/resources/application.properties`_
+{% highlight ini %}
+{% include {{ sources_path }}/scheduler/src/main/resources/application.properties.v2 %}
+{% endhighlight %}

 {% include sources.html %}